You can add stakes to the Story Spine to simplify the rapid crafting of one or more novels in a series.

 - Hero’s Happiness: Success ensures hero’s future happiness.

-Understanding how stakes influence readers is essential.
+Understanding how you can add stakes to the story spine to influence readers is essential.

 - If the stakes don’t escalate tension progressively across the series, readers may feel the later books are not as good as the earlier ones.